kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 influencing the longitudinal dynamics.
 We learned how _antis_ are designed on a road car and how the choice of front and rear suspension architecture will influence the location of the side-view kinematic instant centre.
-This reinforces how complex chassis design is and emphasizes the need for a systematic approach to vehicle setup.
+This reinforces how complex chassis design is and highlights the need for a systematic approach to vehicle setup.

 ## Acknowledgements